falkosch/functional-programming-design-patterns/README.md

 # functional-programming-design-patterns

-This project demonstrates popular software design patterns of Object-Oriented programming adopted for functional programming.
-It doesn't re-implement OOP patterns in a weird FP like way.
-I rather want encourage you to think in a functional way instead of trying to solve occurring problems in the FP world with OOP.
+This project demonstrates how you can adopt popular software design patterns of Object-Oriented Programming for Functional Programming.

+The examples are open for discussion and shall only give an insight of how you can design your functions in a practical way.

 ## Demonstrated Patterns